yiic/DataVisualization/earthStructure/README.md

 [![result picture](pic_result.png)](https://yiic.github.io/my-three.js-projects/earthStructure/earthStructure.html)

 ### Encountered Problems and Solutions ###
-An Object created from three.js are not solid, in another words, it's more like a "hollow" object.
+An Object created from three.js is not solid, in another words, it's more like a "hollow" object.
 The following picture shows the "hollow sphere".

 ![hollow sphere1](pic_hollow1.png)